RocketDerp/April14_2025/Art/ScreenPlay/Drunk_on_Fiction_MonoMyth.md

 ## Do you ever feel?

 We The People have to come together over Neil Postman's 1985 book.
-Own the Subconsions Night of Finnegans Wake, James Joyce 1924 onward...
+Own the Subconsions Night of Finnegans Wake, James Joyce year 1924 streaming onward...

 https://www.youtube.com/watch?v=QGJuMBdaqIw